How to Wait for User Input in Bash [With 4 Practical Examples]

 The read command is the default choice for taking user input in Bash scripting.
 In the subsequent examples, we are going to discuss how to use the read command to wait for user input and discuss their applications in detail.

-Example 1: Wait for Input with Timeout in Bash
+1. Wait for Input With “timeout” in Bash

 #!/bin/bash